duckduckgo/privacy-reference-tests/expire-first-party-js-cookies/README.md

-# Expire First Party Tracking Cookies
+# Expire First Party JavaScript Cookies

 Privacy Feature: https://app.asana.com/0/1198207348643509/1200040513378697/f

 ## Goals

-This set of tests verifies implementation of expiring first party cookies set by trackers.
+This set of tests verifies implementation of expiring first party cookies set by scripts.
 In particular it focuses on verifying that:

 - cookie policy from the configuration file is correctly extracted and applied,
-- only first party cookies set by trackers are affected,
 - exceptions from the config are respected,
 - reduced expiry time is correctly calculated and applied.